kidszone2/Keszletkezelo/RF.Modules.TestFlightAppointment/readme.md

 - Find the DNN module package in the install directory
 - Install the "Install" package

-# Changes made to template
+# Changes made to the template
 In order to have the NPM tools work, some minor changes have been applied to the template.

 ## ModulePackage.targets